many-things/cw-hyperlane/example/README.md

 > This guide will help you to setup Hyperlane betweeen LocalOsmosis and Ethereum Sepolia Testnet.

+## Prerequisites

+- Sepolia Testnet account with enough balance
+  - will use for deploying test contracts on Sepolia
+  - and relaying / validating messages between LocalOsmosis and Sepolia

 ## 0. Run LocalOsmosis

 ```bash